-The Chief Scientist Office (CSO) of Scottish Government, NHS Research Scotland (NRS) and Health Board R&D Offices are working closely, and in collaboration with equivalents across the UK nations to identify studies which should be given highest priority.
-This recognises the extraordinary pressures currently faced by the health and care system and is designed to prevent duplication of effort and ensure that the resources and capacity of the health system are not exceeded.
+The Chief Scientist Office (CSO) of Scottish Government, NHS Research Scotland (NRS) and Health Board R&D Offices are working closely, and in collaboration with equivalents across the UK nations, to enable and deliver research into COVID-19.

 Media enquiries specific to research can be directed to Fiona Fleming, Communications Manager:

 General Coronavirus (COVID-19) enquiries should be directed to Scottish Government on 0131 244 0222.

 NHS 24 is the primary source of public health information in Scotland - www.nhsinform.scot/coronavirus.

 COVID-19 vaccine studies

 - Information for the public on COVID-19 research

 - CSO approach to grant funded projects affected by COVID-19

 - Prioritising funding and support for COVID-19 research across the UK

 - COVID-19: safe handling and processing for samples in laboratories